Allar/ue5-style-guide/README.md

 The word 'map' generally refers to what the average person calls a 'level' and may be used interchangeably.
 See this term's history [here](https://en.wikipedia.org/wiki/Level_(video_gaming)).

+##### Identifiers
+An `Identifier` is anything that resembles or serves as a "name".
+For example, the name of an asset, or the name of a material later, or a blueprint property, a variable, or a folder name, or for a data table row name, etc...

 <a name="terms-cases"></a>
 ##### Cases

-There are a few different ways you can name things.
+There are a few different ways you can `CaseWordsWhenNaming`.
 Here are some common casing types:

 > ###### PascalCase
 >